Page Reviewed / Updated - May 2018

-It is unfortunate that not every state offers an assistance programs and many of those which do offer assistance do so only for care services and not for home safety modifications.
-As of 2013, the following state based programs provide some level of financial assistance or services to help the elderly make home modifications to allow them to remain living in their homes.
+It is unfortunate that not every state offers assistance programs.
+Many of those that do offer assistance do so only for care services and not for home safety modifications.
+However, at last review as of June 2017, there were 47 programs in 27 different states.